 You may not feel like you consume too much sugar, but I urge everyone to try a sugar detox at least once.
 The results may astonish you.
 You’ll lose weight, have fewer headaches, have more energy, and generally feel loads better.

-A 2015 study found that cutting sugar for as few as ten days significantly improved virtually all aspects of metabolic health in obese children.
-It reduced diastolic blood pressure, triglyceride levels, blood glucose, and LDL cholesterol (“bad” cholesterol).
+Cutting out sugar has been known to reduce diastolic blood pressure, triglyceride levels, blood glucose, and LDL cholesterol ("bad" cholesterol).
 Restricting sugar intake improves heart health, cholesterol profile, liver function, and longevity.

 With your sugar tolerance back in balance, foods you never thought of as particularly sweet, like bell peppers, carrots, and beets, will start tasting very sweet.
 An apple will taste like candy.